-Baby-led weaning gives your little one the chance to pick up and choose what they eat.
-Here are 10 tips to help you get started with baby-led weaning.
+Baby-led weaning means your little one decides which foods they pick up and feed themself.
+Here are 10 tips to help you start with baby-led weaning.

 Here's how to get started...